-Stepping into Hanoi, we can’t miss the chance to see a preserved specimen of a giant turtle, the one in the mysterious legend of Hoan Kiem Lake.
+Stepping into Hanoi Old Quarter, we can’t miss the chance to see a preserved specimen of a giant turtle, the one in the mysterious legend of Hoan Kiem Lake.
 Where can you see that turtle?
 Only in Ngoc Son Temple (Temple of the Jade Mountain)!

-Hoan Kiem lake and Ngoc Son temple is always in the heart of Hanoi, of Vietnamese people, in the most graceful and affectional way.
+Hoan Kiem lake and Ngoc Son temple are always in the heart of Hanoi, of Vietnamese people, in the most graceful and affectional way.

 The temple is also a sacred place, where students can pray for the advantage in exams, studies.

 Before, when King Ly Thai To moved the capital to Thang Long, he named the temple as Ngọc Tường.
 During the Tran Dynasty, it’s the place where worships fallen heroes in the struggle against Mongols.
 After a long time without renovation, the temple collapsed.

 In the phase of 1735-1739, Trinh Giang commanded to build an imperial palace named Thụy Khánh on the ground of the old temple.
 But in the last years of Post-Le dynasty, King Le Chieu Thong demolished the palace.

 On the cornerstone of the remnants, Tin Trai, a philanthropist, constructed Ngoc Son pagoda.
 A few years later, the pagoda was renamed as Ngoc Son Temple because the place was only used to worship the scholar Van Xuong, one of the brightest stars in Viet Nam's literary and intellectual circles.

 In 1865, the Confucian Nguyen Van Sieu took charge in refurbishing the temple.